GJManiero/Docs/aspnetcore/fundamentals/logging.md

   For failures that require immediate attention.
 Examples: data loss scenarios, out of disk space.

 You can use the log level to control how much log output is written to a particular storage medium or display window.
 For example, in production you might want all logs of `Information` level and higher to go to a high-volume data store, and all logs of `Warning` level and higher to go to a high-value data store.
 During development you might normally direct only logs of `Warning` or higher severity to the console, but add `Debug` level when you need to investigate a problem.
+The [Log filtering](#log-filtering) section later in this article explains how to control which log levels a provider handles.

-Here's an example of what you see from the console provider in the sample application if you set the minimum log level to `Debug`:
+The ASP.NET Core framework writes `Debug` logs for framework events.
+Here's an example of what you see from the console provider if you run the sample application with the minimum log level set to `Debug` and go to URL `http://localhost:5000/api/todo/0`:

 ```console
 info: Microsoft.AspNetCore.Hosting.Internal.WebHost[1]